 Restoration of neoclassical facades

-The buildings are distinguished for the monochrome, clean surfaces with the linear decorations and the minimal embossed elements, for the gables, the free colonnades and the other details that are found in the ancient classical temples.
+The characteristics of Neoclassical architecture include stability, solidity, and grandeur, stemming from a desire to create a world that is pure, simple, and majestic, corresponding to the classical era.
+These buildings are distinguished by monochrome, clean surfaces with linear decorations and minimal embossed elements, gables, free colonnades, and other details found in ancient classical temples.

-My first communion with the spirit and elegance of neoclassical buildings were during my studies at A.T.E.S. (former Doxiadis) Art and Design School in Athens.
-We have done some imprints of neoclassical buildings of Plaka area near Acropolis.
-I was so fascinated by the richness and pluralism of them.
+My first encounter with the spirit and elegance of neoclassical buildings was during my studies at A.T.E.S. (former Doxiadis) Art and Design School in Athens.
+We made imprints of neoclassical buildings in the Plaka area near the Acropolis, and I was fascinated by their richness and pluralism.

 Many years later, I was thrilled when the owners of one of the few buildings with neoclassical characteristics on Paros asked me to restore it for them.
 I read extensively and traveled to Syros, where one can find a vast array of Greek neoclassicism, to study more about them.
 Eventually, I felt ready to undertake the task, and I was fortunate to find a group of skilled plaster craftsmen who knew the job from their years of experience working in Athens.
 We successfully completed the restoration, and last year, we completed the fourth one.
 I hope to continue restoring more neoclassical buildings in the two main market streets of Parikia, the capital of Paros.